Born January 24, 1874 in Abingdon, Virginia.

-Succeeded Robert Riddick Prentis as chief justice upon Prentis’ death on November 25, 1931.
+Succeeded Robert Riddick Prentis as chief justice upon Prentis’s death on November 25, 1931.
 Service terminated by retirement.

 Other judicial service: